 The study that was conducted, tested over 200 extracted teeth for whether using straws caused a dry socket when wisdom teeth were extracted.
 Half of the group used a straw with all of their meals for the next 2 days after surgery while the other half did not.
 The results were as follows.

 Of those who used a straw, 15% developed a dry socket.

 Of those who didn't use a straw, 15% developed a dry socket.

 The conclusion was that using a straw after third molar extractions had no effect on dry socket formation at all.
 This means that our widely held belief of straws causing dry sockets turned out to be absolutely false.

 This is absolutely fascinating information even for our LIC dentists because dry socket, otherwise known as alveolar osteitis, typically develops when a blood clot fails to form in an extraction socket.
 Dry socket is a very painful condition, which takes a couple of weeks to resolve on its own.

 Interestingly with this new information, it appears that the painful dry socket condition will only develop if your body is unable to naturally form the blood clot.
 If you dislodge the blood clot by non-compliantly drinking with a straw, your body will not penalize you by giving you a painful dry socket.

-If you have any further questions, you can schedule a consultation with one of our dentists in long island city and they'll be delighted to take care of you.
+If you have any further questions about your wisdom tooth extraction or regular tooth extraction, you can schedule a consultation with one of our dentists in long island city and they'll be delighted to take care of you.